Pseudo-Riemannian symmetric spaces of signature (2,2)

 \subsection{The spaces $Z(\eps,c)$}

 The spaces $Z(\eps,c)$ are pseudo-Hermitian symmetric spaces.
-In particular, they are universal covers of spaces that can be embedded as extrinsic symmetric spaces, see Appendix \ref{Sext} for this general fact.
+In particular, they are universal covers of spaces that can be embedded as extrinsic symmetric spaces, see Proposition~\ref{APext}.
 Here we will determine these extrinsic symmetric spaces explicitly.
 It will turn out that they are simply-connected, thus diffeomorphic to $Z(\eps,c)$.

 Take $\fl\in\{\fsu(2),\fsl(2,\RR)\}$, $\fa=0$, and let the involution $\theta_\fl$ and the 3-form $\gamma$ be given as in item 4 in the list in Subsection~\ref{S31}.
 We denote the symmetric triple obtained by these data by $\fd_{c}=(\fd_c,\theta,\ip)$.
 Note that the underlying vector space, the involution $\theta$ and the inner product $\ip$ do not change with $c$.